Beat Bone Loss Naturally: 8 Tips To Prevent And Control Osteoporosis

 If bone loss looks like a bleak reality, tank up on calcium- and vitamin D-rich foods.
 Get plenty of sunshine and eat whole grains, legumes, fruits, and vegetables.
 Isoflavones in soy products like tofu may prevent osteoporosis in postmenopausal women.
 Regular physical activity can help build and strengthen bones.
 Also try ayurvedic remedies like sesame oil, triphala, and veld grape.
 To fight bone erosion, cut down on smoking and excessive intake of salt and carbonated drinks.

-Imagine having bones so fragile that a cough or a sneeze could cause your ribs to break!
+Imagine having bones so fragile that even a cough or a sneeze could cause your ribs to break!
 Unfortunately, this is a reality for over 10 million Americans suffering from osteoporosis – a disease where bones lose mass and become brittle.1 According to the International Osteoporosis Foundation, more than half of America’s population aged 50 and above has either osteoporosis or low bone density, placing them at a high risk for fractures.
 Osteoporosis has been dubbed a “silent thief” because the bone loss is often not obvious till the first fracture occurs.2

 Although osteoporosis and bone loss can affect anyone at any age, postmenopausal women with estrogen deficiency and women with smaller frames are most susceptible to bone loss.3 While there are medicines to increase bone strength and reduce the chronic pain associated with osteoporosis, some natural remedies, healthy food choices, and simple changes in lifestyle offer you the best protection against this disease.
 Start early, since the first 30 years of your life are when you acquire almost all your bone mass and strength.4